prasadpnm/ticketbooking/README.md

  7. Spring JPA and JPA repositories is used to interact the H2 database.
  8. in memory session handling implemented. right now it is hardcoded for 5 minutes. it can be changed.

-this solution right now works using client email id as key. so at any given time one customer can hold only one request this can be replaced using session Id as key.
+this solution right now works using client email id as key, so at any given time one customer can hold only one request.this can be replaced using session Id as key.